 For those who never heard of that place, McLeod Ganj or McLeodganj is a small village (suburb) belonging to Dharamshala, in Himachal Pradesh, the northernmost state of India, just below Kashmir.

-Dharamshala is well known because of it's cool weather and amazing valleys.
-The city is nested in the high altitude grounds of West Himalayas, therefore an amazing opportunity to gaze at these majestous mountains.
-This part of the Himalayan chain is called the "Dhauladhar range".
+Dharamshala is well known because of its cool weather and amazing valleys.
+The city is nestled in the high altitude grounds of West Himalayas, therefore an amazing opportunity to gaze at these majestic mountains.
+They are part of the Himalayan chain is called the "Dhauladhar range".

 I must admit I didn't know these mountains before getting there... which only added up to the (good) surprise!